-After Halloween ends, German children have another opportunity to do more trick or treating with St. Martin’s Day.
-On the 11th of November each year, children carry candle-lit lanterns and sing “lantern songs.”
-Why, you may ask?
-In order to celebrate St. Martin!
-They walk around the streets in a procession after darkness falls.
-This procession often ends with a bonfire, after which they go from door to door singing songs.
-Much like trick or treating in the USA, the children are given candy, money and other treats.
+After Halloween ends, German children have a second opportunity for collecting sweets and treats.
+On the 11th of November each year, St. Martin’s Day, German children carry candle-lit lanterns and sing ‘lantern songs’ in celebration of the saint.
+These children’s processions begin as darkness falls, and often end with a bonfire.
+Then, the children go from door to door singing, and, much like trick or treating in the USA, the children are given candy, money and other treats.
 However, to get these rewards they must first sing!
-The children have fun, and the elders enjoy the beauty of the homemade or purchased lanterns and the songs sung.
-The lanterns, in turn, may be used to store the candy and treats until they return home!
+All in all it makes for a beautiful evening — the children have fun, and the elders enjoy the beauty of the lanterns (homemade or purchased) and the songs.

 Another special treat awaits the children at home: the Weckmann!
-This is a sweet bread roll shaped into a gingerbread man form.
-The gingerbread man has raisin eyes and a white clay pipe in his mouth.
+This is a sweet bread roll shaped like a man, similar to a gingerbread man.
+Typically the Weckmann has raisin eyes and a white clay pipe in his mouth, and is sold at any bakery or, even better, made at home by mom.
 Children enjoy the shape of the the treat as well as the taste!
-The Weckmann is typically sold at any bakery or, even better, made at home by mom.
 Check out the recipe for homemade Weckmann here!

 Duck, Duck… Goose!

-Besides the Weckmann, the main culinary dish of St. Martin’s Day is the goose!
-Legend has it that, while hiding, St. Martin was betrayed by geese squawking!
-He was hiding in a stall in order to avoid being appointed the Bishop of Tours.
-Thus, in revenge for the betrayal St. Martin ate a goose!
-However, there is a much better reason that the first goose of the season is eaten on St. Martin’s Day.
-This is because they are simply ready for harvesting at this time of the year.
+Besides the Weckmann, the other classic food of St. Martin’s Day is the goose!
+Legend has it that, while in hiding, St. Martin was betrayed by geese squawking.
+He had hidden in a stall in order to avoid being appointed Bishop of Tours, and in revenge for the betrayal St. Martin ate a goose.
+However, there is another very good reason that the first goose of the season is eaten on St. Martin’s Day.
+They are simply ready for harvesting at this time of the year.
 Moreover, the eggs and fat were historically used for baking.
 Additionally, the feathers were used for pillows and featherbeds and to create a sort of Christmas tree!

-Roast goose frequently appears on menus all over Germany, and with good reason!
-Its dark, delicious and tender meat cooks to a light crispiness on the outside.
+Roast goose frequently appears on menus all over Germany, and with good reason.
+Its dark, delicious and tender meat cooks to a light crispness on the outside.
 Meanwhile, the rich and crispy skin means that the flesh bastes itself.
-Cook tasty liver pate and rye breadcrumb stuffing balls as wonderful sides.
-For a special side dish, add halved fresh peaches baked and glazed with sugar and redcurrant onto the goose!
-Check out our recipe for this delicious roast goose here!
+A tasty liver pate and rye breadcrumb stuffing make wonderful sides.
+For a special side dish, try adding halved fresh peaches baked and glazed with sugar and red currant onto the goose.
+You’ll fin our recipe for this delicious roast goose here!

 A Youthful Holiday